vega/altair/doc/user_guide/interactions/parameters.rst

 selection in the same chart.
 The person Alex makes a selection box when the alt-key (macOS: option-key) is selected and Morgan can make a selection box when the shift-key is selected.
-We use the ``Brushconfig`` to give the selection box of Morgan a different style.
+We use :class:`BrushConfig` to give the selection box of Morgan a different style.
 Now, we color the rectangles when they fall within Alex's or Morgan's selection